In My Life | Trip Notes | Kota | Oneness Artist

-It wasn’t deep wilderness—just a large park in Tokyo.
-Still, the faint scent of trees drifted through the air, and before I knew it, my breathing had naturally deepened.
-The light had already begun to fade, and a fairly cold wind was blowing.
-Like children, we gathered dry leaves in both hands and gently set them on fire.
-The flames rose up with a roaring sound, like an eager puppy bursting into life.
-Once the fire spread to the logs, it settled down like a well-trained horse.
-Under the cold sky, in the darkness, we were given the gift of warm light.
+Though it was a large park in the middle of Tokyo, a gentle scent of trees floated in the air, and before I knew it, my breathing naturally deepened.
+The sky was already dim, and a reasonably chilly wind was blowing.
+We all gathered fallen leaves with our hands like children and gently set them alight.
+The flames roared and sprang up like an eager puppy.
+Eventually, as the fire caught the logs, it calmed down like a well-trained horse.
+Under the cold sky and in the darkness, we were given the gift of warm light.
 That alone made it feel like the world had changed completely.

-Time moved slowly, flowing with us.
+We shared a slow and gentle time together.
 We grilled meat and vegetables over the fire, seasoned only with salt.
-We took turns playing songs that meant something to each of us, laughed together, and kept talking about things that seemed either meaningless or meaningful—no one really knew.
-Sometimes, we even talked about truths of this world.
-We fetched water, tended the fire, and took our time brewing hot coffee.
-As I sipped it slowly, watching the flames, my glasses fogged up and my view turned white and blurry.
-I felt like I had slipped into another world.
+We took turns playing songs that brought back memories, laughed, and talked endlessly about things that weren’t particularly productive or important.
+At times, we even talked about truths of the world.
+We fetched water, nurtured the fire, and took our time to brew hot coffee.
+As I gazed at the flames and sipped slowly, my glasses fogged up and the world became a soft blur.
+I felt as if I had slipped into another realm.

 Lyrics: In My Life by The Beatles